2KAbhishek/adventure-tui/README.md

 ### Adding Rooms

+Rooms data file contains information about all the rooms or areas part of your adventure game.

+It also contains something called a motion table that defines the different rooms you can go from there.

-Structure of a Rooms data file
+#### Structure of a Rooms

 ```
 1 # Room number